GoraChitich/reg_form/README.md

 # Getting Started

 ## Installation
-1. Get changes from main branch https://github.com/GoraChitich/reg_form.git to local folder
+1. Get changes from the main branch https://github.com/GoraChitich/reg_form.git to the local folder
 2. Installation.
 On the project directory you can run:
 ### npm install
 ## 3. Running.